teutzue/LSD-Report/README.md

 **1.5.
 Software implementation**

 Spring framework was indeed a good choice.
 It allowed us to quickly implement REST API operations and as a result allocate more man power on other tasks.
 Server structure can be decomposed into two parts - rest controller and database mapper.
 Communication between Rest controller and database mapper is based on contract defined by java interface.
 This approach reduces coupling and improves cohesion.
 As a result it allows to swap implementations of database mapper on demand.
 For example we could switch database to MySql or MongoDB with only one line of code.
-Rest controller lists all possible API operations and it&#39;s handling the requests and responses.
+Rest controller lists all possible API operations and it's handling the requests and responses.
 Database mapper is responsible for database calls and mapping between Neo4j nodes and Java Objects.

 As expected Neo4j was very problematic due to unexpected problems with queries on aggregated data.
 Fortunately due to the choice of JDBC as a primary way of interaction with database, we were able to do extensive optimization of queries which resulted in major performance improvements.